italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

-This document analyses several scenarios for service assurance in Packet and Optical Integration (POI) in which ACTN hierarchy is deployed to control a multi-layer and multi-domain network with two optical domains and two packet domains, as shown in Figure 1 of {{!I-D.draft-ietf-teas-actn-poi-applicability}}, which is copied in {{fig-ref-architecture}} below.
+This document analyses several scenarios for service assurance in Packet and Optical Integration (POI) in which ACTN hierarchy is deployed to control a multi-layer and multi-domain network with two optical domains and two packet domains, as shown in Figure 1 of {{!I-D.ietf-teas-actn-poi-applicability}}, which is copied in {{fig-ref-architecture}} below.

 ~~~~ ascii-art
 {::include figures/reference-architecture.txt}